oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

         </tbody>
     </table>

-    **HURRAY!!!  we just completed LAB 1, a complete implementation of RAG using PLSQL**
+    **HURRAY!!!
+We just completed LAB 1, a complete implementation of RAG using PLSQL**